 France Jet Crash Kills at Least 113

-The hotel was in flames after the crash, and sections had been reduced to rubble and twisted metal.
-Firefighters poured streams of water on the blackened wreckage.
-The remains of the Concorde were barely recognizable as an airplane fuselage.
+The hotel was in flames after the crash, and sections had been reduced to blackened rubble and twisted metal.
+Firefighters poured streams of water on the huge, completely blackened hulk of what was once the pride of the Air France fleet.
+It was barely recognizable as an airplane fuselage.

-The plane crashed at 4:44 p.m. in an area of farmland crisscrossed by highways and the small town of Gonesse, about nine miles northeast of Paris.
+The crash took place at 4:44 p.m. local time in an area of farmland crisscrossed by highways and the small town of Gonesse, about nine miles northeast of Paris.
 The plane went down soon after takeoff from Charles de Gaulle airport.

-Witnesses said the supersonic aircraft was not able to gain sufficient altitude before it crashed.
+Witnesses said the supersonic aircraft was not able to gain sufficient altitude before it crashed, and that police were keeping onlookers away from the site.
 Some witnesses said the engine was on fire and that a huge cloud of black smoke went up in the air.